Student Talks, Events, and Workshops

 Laurence Ralph is John L. Loeb Associate Professor of the Social Sciences in the Departments of Anthropology and African and African American Studies at Harvard University.
 He is the author of Renegade Dreams: Living Through Injury in Gangland Chicago (University of Chicago Press).
 His scholarly work explores how the historical circumstances of police abuse, mass incarceration, and the drug trade naturalize disease, disability, and premature death for urban residents, who are often seen as expendable.

-The Saler Lecture in Religious Studies will be given by Ana Mariella Bacigalupo, Associate Professor of Anthropology at University of Buffalo.
-She currently holds a fellowship at the Max Planck Institute for Religion and Ethnic Diversity in Göttingen, Germany.
+Ana Mariella Bacigalupo, Associate Professor of Anthropology at University of Buffalo, currently holds a fellowship at the Max Planck Institute for Religion and Ethnic Diversity in Göttingen, Germany.
 Her fellowship project, “Memory, Spirits and Violence in Mapuche Chilean Geographies,” explores the Mapuche belief that violence perpetrated by the Chilean state creates wandering spirits of its victims.
-These spirits are understood to sometimes replicate the state violence and perpetrate it on community members, and at other times are seen as heroes who sacrificed themselves for the well-being of the community.
+Bacigalupo is the author of Shamans of the Foye Tree: Gender, Power and Healing Among Chilean Mapuche and Thunder Shaman: Making History with Mapuche Spirits in Chile and Patagonia.